Quansight/pearu-sandbox/README-omnisci.md

-# Building mapd-core in Ubuntu 16.04 while using conda dependencies
+# Building mapd-core in Ubuntu 16.04 and 18.04 while using conda dependencies

 ## Prepare conda environment with mapd-core dependencies